Porridge

-Porridge is a food made by heating or boiling ground, crushed or chopped starchy plants, typically grain, in milk or water.
-It is often cooked or served with added flavourings such as sugar, honey, (dried) fruit or syrup to make a sweet cereal, or it can be mixed with spices, meat or vegetables to make a savoury dish.
-It is usually served hot in a bowl, depending on its consistency.
-Oat porridge, or oatmeal, is one of the most common types of porridge.
-Gruel is a thinner version of porridge.
+Porridge is a type of semi-solid food made by soaking, poaching or boiling, in milk or water, ground, crushed or chopped starchy plants, typically grain.
+Gruel is a thinner version of porridge, and congee is a savoury variation of porridge of Asian origin.

+Porridge is often cooked with added flavourings such as sugar, honey, fruits or syrup to sweeten the cereal, or it can be mixed with spices, meat or vegetables to make a savoury dish.
+It is usually served hot in a bowl or a pot, depending on its consistency.
+Oat porridge, known as oatmeal in North America, is one of the most common types; while rice porridge is more common in Asia.

 Type of grains

-The term "porridge" is often used specifically for oat porridge (oatmeal), which is typically eaten for breakfast with salt, sugar, fruit, milk, cream or butter and sometimes other flavourings.
-Oat porridge is also sold in ready-made or partly cooked form as an instant breakfast.
+The term "porridge" is used in British English (Britain, Ireland, Australia and New Zealand) specifically for oatmeal.
+This is a hot mixture of oatmeal or oats slowly cooked with water or milk.
+It is typically eaten for breakfast by itself or with other ingredients, typically salt, sugar, honey, fruit, milk, cream, or butter.

-Other grains used for porridge include rice, wheat, barley, corn, triticale and buckwheat.
-Many types of porridge have their own names, such as congee, polenta, grits and kasha.
+Other grains used for porridge include rice, wheat (cracked wheat porridge is also known as frumenty), barley, corn, triticale and buckwheat.
+Many types of porridge have their own names, such as congee (rice), polenta (maize) and poi (from taro).

 Conventional uses

-Porridge is eaten for any meal of the day and porridge is also eaten in many cultures as a common snack and is often eaten by athletes.
+Porridge can be eaten for any meal of the day.
+Porridge is eaten in many cultures around the world as a common snack or as breakfast, lunch or dinner.